The perfect gift for the activists, rebels and freedom fighters in your life...

 FROM THE BEST-SELLING AUTHOR OF MY SEDITIOUS HEART AND THE MINISTRY OF UTMOST HAPPINESS, A NEW AND PRESSING DISPATCH FROM THE HEART OF THE CROWD AND THE SOLITUDE OF A WRITER'S DESK

-In this series of penetrating essays on politics and literature, Arundhati Roy examines this question and challenges us to reflect on the meaning of freedom in a world of growing authoritarianism.
+In this series of electrifying essays, Arundhati Roy challenges us to reflect on the meaning of freedom in a world of growing authoritarianism.

-The essays include mediations on language, public as well as private, and the role of fiction and alternative imaginations in these disturbing times.
+The essays include meditations on language, public as well as private, and on the role of fiction and alternative imaginations in these disturbing times.
+The pandemic, she says, is a portal between one world and another.
+For all the illness and devastation it has left in its wake, it is an invitation to the human race, an opportunity, to imagine another world.

 Charles and Di, Blur vs. Oasis, mobile phones or dial tones... the Nineties were a cultural and technological melting pot.
 Here, from J. K. Rowling to Jonathan Coe, Ben Okri to Helen Fielding, are some of the authors who best captured the decade in words.